Barclaya panchorensis: Vegetative characteristics

 Barclaya panchorensis is an aquatic plant with stoloniferous, 2–4 cm long, and 0.5 cm wide rhizomes.
 The slender stolons are up to 40 cm long.
 The coriaceous, green, petiolate, cordate to circular leaves are 3–5 cm wide.
 The pubescent or glabrous, green petioles are 5–10 cm long.

 Generative characteristics

 The nocturnal, 5 cm wide flowers are attached to pubescent to glabrous, 10–15 cm long peduncles.
 The flowers have staminodes, and 20-30 anthers.
 The gynoecium consists of 8-10 carpels.
 The globose,1 cm wide fruit bears ellipsoid, echinate, 1 mm long, and 0.5 mm wide seeds.

 Cytology

 The diploid chromosome count is 2n= 36.

 Reproduction

 Vegetative reproduction

 It can reproduce vegetatively through the formation of stolons.

 Generative reproduction

 Autogamy can occur in Barclaya panchorensis.

 Taxonomy

-Publication

 It was first described by Thirumalai Komala in 2022.

-Type specimen

 The type specimen was collected in Taman Negeri Bukit Panchor, Malaysia on the 26th of May 2015.